arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![IMU library installation](assets/library-install.png)

-The example code below shows how to get acceleration and angular velocity data from the onboard IMU and stream it to the Serial Monitor and Serial Plotter.
+The example code below shows how to get acceleration and angular velocity data from the onboard IMU and stream it to the IDE's Serial Monitor and Serial Plotter.

 ```arduino
 #include <Arduino_LSM6DSOX.h>